 Q3.
 What is a ledger for an apartment?

-An apartment ledger tracks rent payments and fees for one specific rental unit.
-It helps landlords manage individual tenant accounts by recording all financial transactions related to that apartment.
+An apartment ledger tracks rent payments and fees for a specific rental unit.
+Understanding what is a rent ledger helps landlords manage individual tenant accounts effectively.

 Q4.
 How often should a rent ledger be updated?